dZ8Lx9OwX/RuTTY/readme.txt

 RuTTY.rtf	documentation

 notes:
-RuTTY is a modified version of PuTTY release 0.62 only PuTTY, no other tools from the suite only windows
+RuTTY is a modified version of PuTTY release 0.63 only PuTTY, no other tools from the suite only windows

-build:
-RuTTY.exe was build with minGW/gcc:
+build with minGW/gcc:
-make -f makefile.mgw VER="-DRELEASE=0.62 -Drutty=0.13" putty.exe
+make -f makefile.mgw VER="-DRELEASE=0.63 -Drutty=0.14" putty.exe